 Ideally, the GK and USD blanks are not different courses from the blanks above.
-Choose a course to fill one of the blanks above that has USD beside it and one that has GK beside it.
+Choose at least one course to fill one of the blanks above that has USD beside it and at least one that has GK beside it.

-To change your major, you’ll need to be admitted to the college of your new major.
-Once you have been admitted to the new college, they will give you a piece of paper releasing you from the College of Engineering.
-Take that to the basement of Page Hall.
-Your new college will assign you an advisor.
+To change your major, you’ll need to be admitted to the College of your new major.
+Once you have been admitted to the new college, they will assign you an advisor.
 You should contact your new advisor to guarantee that you’re registered for the best courses for your new major.

 Courses transferred from another institution will transfer as CR (credit) if you make a C or better.
 They will not count toward your GPA.
 If you make less than a C, you can't transfer the course.

 If the course you would like to transfer is not listed on the transfer website, you will need to take the course syllabus to the NCSU department that would offer the course to have it evaluated for transfer.
 For example, if you wanted to transfer a history course, you would take the syllabus to the history department.